apache/usergrid/sdks/nodejs/readme.md

 You are now ready to use the usergrid handle to make calls against the API.

 ##About the samples
-All of the samples provided in this file come from unit tests located in this file:
+All of the samples provided in this readme file come from unit tests in the readme.js which is located in the root of this project.

-	test/readme.js

-Review and run this file to see Usergrid in action.
-Make sure you do the following first:
+To run this file, first do the following:

 1. Change the org-name and app-name to point to your Usergrid account.
 Log into the [Admin Portal](http://apigee.com/usergrid) to see this information.
 2. Change the client secret and client id

 Then run the code:

-	$ node test/readme.js
+	$ node readme.js

+Read through the samples in this file as they show many examples of how to use this module.

 ##Make some calls
 This Usergrid module uses the [request](https://github.com/mikeal/request) module by [mikeal](https://github.com/mikeal).
 We expose a similar request function and a subset of the options available.
 This allows you to make basic calls against the API using this format: